yangbo1973/FE-CFR/README.md

 # FE-CFR
-This is the code for "feature extraction counterfactual regression network".
+This is the code for "Feature Extraction Counterfactual Regression Network".